damonallison/notes/azure/auth0.md

     * `response_type=id_token token` : Returns access *and* `id_token`.

 * `Token` endpoint.
-  * Used by the clidnt to get an access token or refresh token.
+  * Used by the client to get an access token or refresh token.

 ### Refresh